-Noise criteria applying to construction and operation of the full business park development have been established based on noise measurements processed in accordance with DECCW procedures.
+Noise criteria applying to construction and operation of the full business park development have been established based on noise measurements processed in accordance with OEH procedures.
 These site specific noise criteria should be met by the full park development.
-It is recommended that lower noise objective be initially applied to each development within the park to ensure that the cumulative noise levels comply with the overall criteria.
-As such, noise criteria which are 5 dBA below the overall site criteria are recommended to be adopted fro initial developments so that at full development the overall site noise criteria will be met.
+It is recommended, as part of the noise management process, that lower noise objective be initially applied to each development within the park to ensure that the cumulative noise levels comply with the overall criteria.

+As a screening process, noise criteria which below overall site criteria may be applied initially to each proposed development to ensure that at full development of the site, it complies with the overall site specific noise criteria.
+(Detailed in Table 3-3.)